Hungarian nobility: Age of the Angevins

 Ladislaus IV's great-nephew, Charles I (r.
 1301–1342), who was a scion of the Capetian House of Anjou, restored royal power in the 1310s and 1320s.
 He seized the oligarchs' castles mainly by force, which again secured the preponderance of the royal demesne.
 He refuted the Golden Bull in 1318 and claimed that noblemen had to fight in his army at their own expense.
 He ignored customary law and regularly "promoted a daughter to a son", granting her the right to inherit her father's estates.
 The King reorganized the royal household, appointing pages and knights to form his permanent retinue.
 He established the Order of Saint George, which was the first chivalric order in Europe.
 Charles I was the first Hungarian monarch to grant coats of arms (or rather crests) to his subjects.
 He based royal administration on honors (or office fiefs), distributing most counties and royal castles among his highest-ranking officials.
-These "baronies", as Matteo Villani recorded it in about 1350, were "neither hereditary nor lifelong", but Charles rarely dismissed his most trusted barons.
+These "baronies", as the historian Matteo Villani (d.
+1363) recorded it in about 1350, were "neither hereditary nor lifelong", but Charles rarely dismissed his most trusted barons.
 Each baron was required to hold his own banderium (or armed retinue), distinguished by his own banner.